rapidsai/cudf/cpp/docs/DOCUMENTATION.md

 A description comment should be included only once for each unique namespace declaration.
 Otherwise, if more than one description is found, doxygen aggregates the descriptions in an arbitrary order in the output pages.

-If you introduce a new namespace, provide a short description block for only one declaration and not for every occurrence.
+If you introduce a new namespace, provide a description block for only one declaration and not for every occurrence.

 ## Groups/Modules

 Grouping declarations into modules helps users to find APIs in the doxygen pages.
-Generally, common functions are already grouped logically into header files but doxygen does not automatically group them in its output.
+Generally, common functions are already grouped logically into header files but doxygen does not automatically group them this way in its output.
-Doxygen output includes a _Modules_ page that organizes items into groups specified using the [Grouping doxygen commands](http://www.doxygen.nl/manual/grouping.html).
+Th doxygen output includes a _Modules_ page that organizes items into groups specified using the [Grouping doxygen commands](http://www.doxygen.nl/manual/grouping.html).
 These commands can group common functions across header files, source files, and even namespaces.
 Groups can also be nested by defining new groups within existing groups.

 For libcudf, all the group hierarchy is defined in the `doxygen_groups.h` header file.
-`doxygen_groups.h` does not need to be included in any other source file because the definitions in this file are used only by the doxygen tool generate groups in the _Modules_ page.
+`doxygen_groups.h` does not need to be included in any other source file, because the definitions in this file are used only by the doxygen tool to generate groups in the _Modules_ page.
+Modify this file only to add or update groups.
 The existing groups have been carefully structured and named, so new groups should be added thoughtfully.

 When creating a new API, specify its group using the [@ingroup](http://www.doxygen.nl/manual/commands.html#cmdingroup) tag and the group reference id from the `doxygen_groups.h` file.